 CDEC 2304.
 Child Abuse and Neglect.
-(3-1-3).
+(3-0-3).
 Methods used in the identification of physical, emotional, and sexual abuse and neglect with an emphasis on developing skills for working with children and families.
 Includes methods of referral to public and private agencies that deal with investigation and treatment.
-Field experience required.

 CDEC 2307.
 Math and Science for Early Childhood.
-(3-1-3).
+(3-0-3).
 An exploration of principles, methods, and materials for teaching children math and science concepts and process skills through discovery and play.
-Field experience required.

 CDEC 2315.
 Diverse Cultural/Multilingual Education.
-(3-1-3).
+(3-0-3).
 An overview of multicultural education to include relationship with the family and community to develop awareness and sensitivity to diversity related to individual needs of children.
-Field experience required.

 CDEC 2322.
 Child Development Associate Training II.
-(3-1-3).
+(3-0-3).
 A continuation of the study of the requirements for the Child Development Associate National Credential (CDA).
-The six functional areas of study include safe, healthy learning environment, self, social and guidance.
-Field experience required.
+The six functional areas of study include safe, healthy learning environment, self, social and guidance..

 CDEC 2324.
 Child Development Associate Training III.
-(3-1-3).
+(3-0-3).
 Continuation of the requirements for the Child Development Associate National Credential (CDA).
 Three of the 13 functional areas of study include family, program management and professionalism.
-Field experience required.

 CDEC 2326.
-Administration of Programs for Children I. (3-1-3).
+Administration of Programs for Children I. (3-0-3).
 Application of management procedures for early child care education programs.
 Includes planning, operating, supervising, and evaluating programs.
 Topics cover philosophy, types of programs, policies, fiscal management, regulations, staffing, evaluation, and communication.
-Field experience required.